 - 5. Secure the modem into place by aligning its metal retaining bracket with the hole in the top edge of the system's rear panel.
 Fasten the modem's metal bracket with the screw removed from step 2. - 6.
-Disconnect your present phone cord(s) from the wall jack(s).
-Plug the end of the phone cord that came with the modem into the wall jack, and the other end into the jack with the symbol () on the back of the modem.
-Plug the phone into the jack with the symbol () on the back of the modem.
+Disconnect your present phone cord from the wall jack.
+Plug one end of the phone cord that came with the modem into the wall jack, and the other end into the jack either labeled LINE or marked with the symbol (□) on the back of the modem.
+Plug the phone into the jack either labeled PHONE or marked with the symbol (□) on the back of the modem (not supported in international settings).
+See illustration below.
+Note: A telephone is not necessary for the proper operation of this product.